nuagex/nuagex-labs/0910-VNS-EXFO-TEST-VNF/README.md

 1. [Download](https://nuxctl.nuagex.io#download) `nuxctl` for your operating system.
 2. Download the [nuxctl_0910-vns-exfo.yml](nuxctl_0910-vns-exfo.yml) lab definition file created for this lab or clone this repository as a whole.
 3. Replace the [public key](nuxctl_0910-vns-exfo.yml#L7) in the lab definition file with the public key you have in your NuageX user account.
+4. Get a License for EXFO Worx from either Nuage or EXFO and apply the license to EXFO WORX VM.
+More details on how to login to EXFO WORX VM can be found in Integration guide.

 ## 2.2 Starting deployment process
 To initiate the deployment routine proceed with the following command: